briskycat/scripts/install/haskell/README.md

 ###I.  Install GHC

+*Note:  using older versions here, substitute later versions as necessary, make sure to use the specific GHC version your Platform version requires.*

 0. GHC must be installed before Haskell Platform can be, so...
 1.  download [GHC][1] to a temp dir (the binary, not the source, unless you specifically need to build from source and it's worth the long build)